raivo-otp/apns-server/README.md

 Raivo does not collect personally identifiable information in any way.
 Please refer to the [privacy policy](https://github.com/raivo-otp/apns-server/blob/master/PRIVACY.md) for information.

-## License
+## License & Copyright

-Copyright (c) 2019 Tijme Gommers.
+Copyright ® 2022 Tijme Gommers.
 All rights reserved.
-View [LICENSE.md](https://github.com/raivo-otp/apns-server/blob/master/LICENSE.md) for the full license.
+View [copyright-notice-and-license.md](https://github.com/raivo-otp/apns-server/blob/master/copyright-notice-and-license.md) for the full version of the license and copryight notice.